Creating a Scrolling chart

 = OFFSET (Scroll!$B$5, Scroll!$E$1, 0, 7, 1).

-This says to start from cell B5 of the Scroll worksheet, move down the number of rows in cell E1, and then take a range that is 7 rows (one week) by first column.
+This formula says to start from cell B5 of the Scroll sheet, move down the number of rows in cell E1, and then take a range that is 7 rows (one week) by the first column.

 - Click OK to accept the name.

-- Add another name (for example, Sales).
-In the Refers To box, use:
+5. Add another name (for example, Sales) with the followint formula in the Refers To box:

 = OFFSET (Scroll!$B$5, Scroll!$E$1, 1, 7, 1).

-The only change is that in the third argument, you move right one column to grab data from column B.
+The only change is that in the third argument, you move right one column to grab data from column C.

 Test the chart.
-Enter a new number between 1 and the number of a last date (in this example, 92) in cell E1.
+Enter a new number between 1 and the date (in this example, 92) in the cell E1.
 The chart should change.

 On the Developer tab (if you don't have the Developer tab available in the ribbon, see Show the Developer tab), in the Controls group, click the Insert button and then choose the Scroll Bar icon: